keyaloding/nasa-space-apps/README.md

 - KP (sprintingIRL)

-To run the streamlit app for learning about the chemical reactions involved in chemosynthesis or the organisms that rely on it, clone the repository and run the following command in the terminal: \
+To run the streamlit app for learning about the chemical reactions involved in chemosynthesis or the organisms that rely on it, clone the repository, set it to your working directory and run the following commands in the terminal: \
+`pip install -r requirements.txt` \
 `streamlit run streamlit.py` \
 If this does not work on your device, try running: \
 `python -m streamlit run streamlit.py`